reduxjs/redux/docs/introduction/Examples.md

 # Examples

 Redux is distributed with a few examples in its [source code](https://github.com/gaearon/redux/tree/master/examples).

-**To run any of them, clone the repo and run `npm install` both in the root and the example folder.**
+**To run either of them, clone the repo and run `npm install` both in the root and the example folder.**

 >##### Note on Copying
 >If you copy Redux examples outside their folders, remove these lines from their `webpack.config.js`: